-One of the biggest myths that exists today for us brown skinned girls, is that we are immune to sun damage and premature aging – especially if you are really dark skinned!
-That my loves, is a big fat lie!
+One of the biggest myths that exist today for us brown skinned girls, is that we are immune to sun damage and premature aging – especially if you are really dark skinned!
+That, my loves is a big fat lie!
 We are unique when it comes to beauty care, yes – but the same rules of cleansing, exfoliating, toning, moisturizing, treating (masks) and SPF apply to all skin tones.

 Sapphire Kharyzma: What is the basic skin biology of people of color?